The golden hour problem

 Instead of: uses: some-org/some-action@v1 use full commit SHA: uses: some-org/some-action@28f2510ee396bbf400402947e7a9c4e3f7e3b144

-It looks a bit ugly and that’s intentional.
-It forces an explicit, reviewable decision whenever something is updated.
-Modern dependency management tools can handle this by pinning to full commit SHAs while still enforcing cooldown periods and proposing updates when new versions are released, keeping the workflow manageable.
+It looks ugly, and that’s intentional.
+The full SHA forces an explicit, reviewable decision every time something is updated.
+Dependency management tools can handle this: pin to full commit SHAs, still enforce cooldowns, propose updates as new versions appear.
+The workflow stays sane.

 GitHub’s Immutable Releases feature helps, but it is not a substitute for pinning.
 In the Trivy incident, some artifacts were protected by immutable releases, while mutable tags in GitHub Actions were still force-pushed to malicious commits.
 Pin to the full SHA.

 For npm, the lockfile integrity hashes (sha512-... in package-lock.json) provide a similar control: they bind installs to specific resolved artifacts.
-That’s why committing your lockfile and using npm ci matters.
-Preferring npm ci requires an existing lockfile, refuses to reconcile mismatches by rewriting it, and performs a frozen install.
-In practice, that prevents many silent drifts to newly published malicious versions (but only if the lockfile was already committed before the compromise).
+That’s why committing your lockfile and using npm ci matters. npm ci requires an existing lockfile, refuses to reconcile mismatches by rewriting it, and performs a frozen install.
+In practice that blocks most silent drifts to newly published malicious versions, provided the lockfile was committed before the compromise.

 Pin to content-addressed references wherever possible.
 Version tags, branch names, and semver ranges are all mutable indirections.
 Commit SHAs and integrity hashes are not.